Crews battle house fire in Shelburne

 Cleanup underway after fire rips through Kitchener encampment

-Just over 24 hours after a fire ripped through a homeless encampment in Kitchener, work is underway at the site to cleanup and rebuild.
+A day after flames ripped through a homeless encampment in Kitchener, work is underway to cleanup and rebuild, and the Region of Waterloo says it’s now implementing safety measures to help prevent future fires.

 -